 Another name of the Lord Jesus is the Word.

-The Word, who was in the beginning with God, was God.
-Without Christ as the Word, God would be mysterious and unknowable.
+Without Christ being the Word, God would be mysterious and unknowable to us.
 The Lord as the Word defined, explained, and expressed God to us.
 He declared to us who God is.

 Lamb of God

 Jesus is also the Lamb of God.
 In John 1:29, when John the Baptist was baptizing people in Bethany, “he saw Jesus coming to him and said, Behold, the Lamb of God, who takes away the sin of the world!”

 Lamb of God is a particularly sweet name to all those who believe in the Lord.
 Hebrews 9:22 says: